winf-hsos/datamanagement/databricks/upload-data-to-databricks/README.md

 # Uploading data to Databricks

-Databricks Community Edition allows you to store file in the Databricks File System (DBFS).
-Using the web interface, you can upload files from your local computer to the DBFS.
-Make sure the file are not too big, as they must go over the internet and large files might take a while.
+Databricks Community Edition allows you to store files in the Databricks File System (DBFS).
+Using the web interface, you can upload files from your local computer.
+Make sure the files are not too big, as they must go over the internet, and large files might take a while.

 ## Step 1: Sign into Databricks